 Both stay in the ear well, using a similar ear fin device; the Bose SoundSport are slightly bulkier than the Jaybirds X3.
 I find them both soft and comfortable in my ears, and can wear them for hours.

-All that said, there are some key differences between the Bose SoundSport Wireless Headphones vs Jaybird X3 Sport Headphones, which I highlight below.
+All that said, there are some differences between the Bose SoundSport Wireless Headphones vs Jaybird X3 Sport Headphones, which I highlight below.

 Sound Quality of the Bose SoundSport Wireless Headphones vs Jaybird X3 Sport Headphones

 Make no mistake, both offer premium listening experiences, making your ears feel like they are wrapped in luxury.
 I love them, and am completely addicted to this listening experience.
 I feel like it is a necessity for my mental health, not a luxury (another point that I regularly explain to my wife).
 In fact … come to think of it … if I was unhappy, that would make my wife unhappy, so I really get Bluetooth headphones for my wife’s sake.
 I am thoughtful that way!

 However, if you compare sound quality of the Bose SoundSport Wireless Headphones vs Jaybird X3 Sport Headphones, there is no doubt that Bose has the edge.
 Listening to music on Bose is absolutely splendid to the point of being transporting, thanks to the rich quality of the sound.
 This is partly because they are Bose, and partly because the earbuds are quite substantially bigger.
 The Jaybirds 3 also have excellent sound quality, but they are not sublime to the same degree.
 I have a bad habit of not listening to music for a while (in favor of podcasts).
 This is not good, because music is so good for my mood and sanity.
 Switching on my Bose reminds me how wonderful music is, and gets me listening to music again.

-Robustness of the Bose SoundSport Wireless Headphones vs Jaybird X3 Sport Headphones
+Video Comparing Bose SoundSport Wireless Headphones vs Jaybird X3 Sport Headphones

 Here is a video that compares Jaybird X3 vs Bose SoundSports.
 The narrator tends to cover things that I do not, so listen to him if you are still making up your mind.
 Don’t be put off by the working out at the beginning – at minute 1:08 he starts to say a lot of very useful things.